PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The first image macros using this term were simply images of Hank Hill with the exact phrase as their caption.
 These were used to poke fun at people who bragged about great achievements on forums; selling propane and propane accessories is a pretty mundane job, but Hank gets a great deal of satisfaction out of it.

 Soon after, however, it was developed into the snowclone that is commonly used today.
 The snowclone is overlaid on an image of a person, usually a celebrity or well-known figure, and is adjusted accordingly.
-It is usually used to make fun of stereotypes and activities/jobs associated with certain individuals, as in the examples below.
+It is usually used to make fun of stereotypes and activities/jobs associated with certain individuals.